IPP 2 – Use and Disclosure

 Removal of the word ‘imminent’

 Legislative reforms in 2017 removed the word ‘imminent’ from IPP 2.1(d)(i).
 Previously, organisations could only rely on this exception to disclose information in response to a threat that was imminent.
 While the legislative change in Victoria came about in the context of family violence prevention, the removal of ‘imminent’ has a broader application.
-The removal of ‘imminent’ means organisations need only establish a threat is serious, and that disclosure is necessary to lessen or prevent that threat is necessary, before relying on IPP 2.1(d)(i) to use and disclose personal information.
+The removal of ‘imminent’ means organisations need only establish a threat is serious, and that disclosure is necessary to lessen or prevent that threat is necessary, before relying on IPP 2.1(d)(i) to use and disclose personal information.32 Case Study 2O illustrates the effect of this change.

 Public sector employees acting on information obtained in their private capacity